Measurements of longitudinal and transverse momentum distributions for neutral pions in the forward-rapidity region with the LHCf detector: Experimental data taking conditions

 \section{Experimental data taking conditions}

-The experimental data used for the analysis in this paper were obtained at three different collision energies.
-Data taking conditions are explained in the subsections below ordered following the operation periods.
+The experimental data used for the analysis in this paper were obtained at three different collision energies and colliding particle configurations.
+Data taking conditions are explained in the subsections below, ordered according to the dates of the operation periods with the earliest first.